shahroztariq/CLRNet/README.md

   doi = {10.1145/3442381.3449809}
 }
 ```

-# Notice
-CLRNet Files and weights are temporarily removed.
-Contact the authors via email for access.

 # Pretrained weights
 The following link contains the weights for the models (CLRNet [CLR], ShallowNetV3 [SNV3], MesoInception4 [M14], and Xception [XCE]) used in our experiments